Russell-S-Harper/EXPLORE/README.md

 - ` 50 ms` – rotating the points
 - ` 50 ms` – baseline, unchanged

 To achieve 5 frames/s, that corresponds to a budget of 0.20 s/frame or 200 ms/frame.
-However note that just the *callback call overhead* + *rotating the points* + *baseline* already adds up to 200 ms!
+However note that just the *callback call overhead* + *rotating the points* + *baseline* already add up to 200 ms!
 All of these have been significantly optimized, so even if everything was written in 6502 assembly, there would not be enough improvement expected.

 ### In summary, while rendering polygons using masking is an elegant solution and provides a lot of flexibility, it isn’t appropriate for this platform!